Łazienki Palace

 History of Łazienki Palace

-A second storey was added in 1776, the south façade was reconstructed in 1784; the north façade), lateral wings and a belvedere were completed in 1788; and lateral pavilions with colonnades were added between 1792 and 1793.
-The design was clearly influenced by such early French Neo-classical buildings as the Petit Trianon, Versailles, but links with the style of late Baroque garden pavilions can also be seen.
+A second story was added in 1776, the south façade was reconstructed in 1784; the north façade), lateral wings, and a belvedere were completed in 1788; and lateral pavilions with colonnades were added between 1792 and 1793.
+The design was clearly influenced by such early French Neo-classical buildings as the Petit Trianon, and Versailles, but links with the style of late Baroque garden pavilions can also be seen.
 The interiors, and especially the Ballroom, are among the best produced under the patronage of Stanisław.

 Lazienki Palace was destroyed in 1944 and totally rebuilt after World War II.
 It is considered one of the most outstanding examples of Neo-classicism in Central Europe.

 The King also commissioned the construction of several smaller palaces and pavilions in the park.
 The White House was influenced by the architecture of Jean-François de Neufforge.
-The interiors were painted by Jan Bogumił Plersz; the design of the Dining Room is one of the earliest Polish examples of decoration derived from ancient and Renaissance grotesque painting.
+The interiors were painted by Jan Bogumił Plersz; the design of the Dining Room is one of the earliest Polish examples of decoration derived from ancient and Renaissance grotesque paintings.

 The Myślewicki Palace is a characteristic example of early Polish Neo-classicism, with spatial arrangements based on the Palladian tradition and decorative motifs of interiors and façades derived from the Antique.

 The Old Orangery has a very well-preserved royal theatre in the east wing, with paintings by Jan Bogumił Plersch.
 The Amphitheatre is an outstanding example of architecture inspired by austere ancient forms.
-The stage, situated on an island in the lake, was modelled on the Temple of Jupiter in Baalbek.
+The stage, situated on an island in the lake, was modeled on the Temple of Jupiter in Baalbek.

 Łazienki Palace Visitor Information

 Łazienki Palace Museum is open for visits.
-Guided tours are available in english but you need to make an appointment at least 3 days before the visit.
+Guided tours are available in English but you need to make an appointment at least 3 days before the visit.

 Historical objects of the Museum

-• Palace on the Isle
+Palace on the Isle

-• Old Orangery
+Old Orangery

-• Myślewicki Palace
+Myślewicki Palace

-• Officer Cadets School
+Officer Cadets School

-• White Pavilion
+White Pavilion

 Guide service reservation: